d-run/drun-docs/docs/zh/docs/en/service/privacy.md

+---
+hide:
+  - navigation
+---

 # d.run Privacy Policy

 Shanghai DaoCloud Network Technology Co., Ltd. ("we") fully understand the importance of personal information to you and will make every effort to protect the security and reliability of your personal information.
 We are committed to maintaining your trust, adhering to legal principles to protect your personal information.
 At the same time, we promise to adopt appropriate security protection measures in accordance with mature industry security standards to protect your personal information.

 Please read and understand this “Privacy Policy” (the “Policy”) carefully before using our products or services to understand the details of how we handle your personal information.
-For important contents related to your personal information rights and interests in this Policy, we have used bold or 【】notations to highlight them—please pay special attention.
+For important contents related to your personal information rights and interests in this Policy, we have used bold or [ ] notations to highlight them—please pay special attention.
 By clicking agree to this Policy or starting to use our products or services, you indicate that you are aware of and agree to all contents of this Policy.

 If you have any questions, comments, or suggestions regarding the contents of this Policy, you may contact us via the methods listed in Article 12 of this Policy.